Skip to content

 Beach volleyball traces its roots to the beaches of Santa Monica, California, in the 1920s.
 Families and beachgoers began playing volleyball on the sand as a recreational activity, adapting the indoor game they knew from YMCA gymnasiums.
 By the 1930s, the first organized 2-on-2 matches were being played on Santa Monica's beaches, establishing the format that would define the sport.
 The game spread along the California coast during the 1940s and 1950s, becoming a fixture of Southern California beach culture.

 The first known beach volleyball tournament took place in 1947 at State Beach in California, organized by the Santa Monica Recreation Department.
 These early competitions were informal affairs.
 No prize money, no uniforms, just competitive athletes playing on public beaches.
-However, they established the competitive foundation that would eventually transform beach volleyball from a leisure activity into a professional sport with its own identity, distinct from the indoor game.
+However, they established the competitive foundation that would eventually transform beach volleyball from a leisure activity into a paid top-flight sport with its own identity, distinct from the indoor game.

 The AVP Era and Professionalization (1960s–1980s)